-Hiddink arrived in mid-February 2009, charged with saving the Blues' season after it had stuttered under Luiz Felipe Scolari, and he took England by storm.
+The first of Guus Hiddink's two periods in charge began in mid-February 2009 when he was charged with saving the Blues’ season after it had stuttered under Luiz Felipe Scolari, and he took England by storm.

 The Dutchman was in the middle of a contract with the Russian national team, but the lure of the Premier League and a good relationship with Roman Abramovich meant a three-month contract with the Blues was also signed, and he quickly set about rejuvenating a struggling side.

 The then 62-year-old immediately reinstalled the troubled Didier Drogba to the line-up, and the Ivorian quickly repaid the faith, scoring four in Hiddink’s first six matches, including vital strikes against Juventus and Portsmouth.

 His first five matches were won, and indeed over 22 games under Hiddink we lost just once as he led us to a third-placed Premier League finish.